 The mission of the Department is to serve, protect and provide professional law enforcement to the Nottawaseppi Huron Band of the Potawatomi community; to preserve the peace and order within the Tribal lands, and to defend the sovereignty of the Tribe while respecting the rights and dignity of all persons within its jurisdiction.

-The Police Department currently has a staff of 10, including the Chief, two Sergeants, and an Administrative Assistant.
+The Police Department currently has a staff of 17, including the Chief, three Sergeants, and an Administrative Assistant.
 The Tribal Police Officers are MCOLES certified and also receive Special Commission Training from the Bureau of Indian Affairs (BIA).
 The Tribal Police provides law enforcement coverage for The Pine Creek Reservation, FireKeepers Casino, and the Village of Athens.

 Some special equipment the Department currently has includes;